clsatw/ajoan/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 // roach
 npm i express --save
-create a index.js on app root folder. a basic
+create a server.js on src root folder.
 // production build
-ng build --prod   // to create built files in ./dist folder, so index.js can render index.html from it folder node index
+npm run build:zh-hans   // to create specified language built files in ./dist folder, so server.js can render index.html from its folder node server (browse localhost:5000)

 ng g m shared
 make all feature modules import SharedModule

-how to deploy the site:
+How to deploy the site on linux:
-    ng buid --prod
-    mon
+    npm run build:zh-hans and others for supported languages nginx is running in background to forward port 5000 to 80
     pm2 start server.js